 At Westlands Sixth Form, we offer a support programme for students looking to proceed to higher education.
 Students can expect guided workshops, talks from local universities and trips during Years 12-13 along with individual and group support meetings.
+In term 6, we will be holding a Year 12 HE Transitions Panel for Parents and Students, more details will be shared during Term 5.
 Full details of our Careers programme can be found here.

 Why should I go to University?

 Increase your knowledge, study what you love with the top experts in their fields;

 Get your first true taste of independence and freedom, build self-confidence, experience all aspects of student life, broaden your horizons and meet new people;

 Gain a qualification that is internationally recognised; UK higher education qualifications are recognised and respected by employers and academics worldwide;

 Develop the essential skills you will need in your career and working life; communication, organisation, time management, team work, leadership and problem-solving;

 Increase your earning potential; having a degree makes you more attractive to employers, you will have a greater choice of jobs and you will earn more.
 The average salary for graduates is 30% higher than for non-graduates aged 25-30.
 In 2013–14 , 90% of all graduates were in work or further study within six months of leaving university.